Ali786kumail/udwall/README.md

 ```
 ### Disable Firewall

-This disables the `iptables` rules required to make Docker respect UFW.
+This removes the `iptables` rules and custom chains, effectively disabling the Docker-UFW integration.

 ```bash
 sudo udwall --disable